Slsv1/functui/docs/user_guide/interactivity.rst

        if event.key_event == "ctrl+k"
            ... # do something

-Then the update and view functions are called every frame to run your applications.
-Normally calling those function is the library's responsibility, but with elm architecture being so simple, funtio leave connecting everything up to you.
+Then the update and view functions are called every frame to run your application.
+Putting it all toghether looks something like this:

 .. code-block:: python